lucassha/DevOps-Student-Roadmap/README.md

 ## 👬 Contribution

 This roadmap has been pulled from [here](https://github.com/kamranahmedse/developer-roadmap).
 Please take note of the contributions and visit to see additional roadmaps on WebDev and Backend!
+Seriously, it's awesome.
+Check out this repo.